nusenu/ansible-relayor/README.md

 Every tor instance is run with a distinct system user.
 A per-instance user has only access to his own (temporary) keys, but not to those of other instances.
 We do not ultimately trust every tor relay we operate (we try to perform input validation when we use relay provided data on the ansible host or another relay).

-**Be aware that the ansible control machine stores ALL your relay keys (RSA and Ed25519) - apply security measures accordingly.**
+**Be aware that the ansible control machine stores ALL your relay keys (RSA and Ed25519) and when enabled happy family keys as well, apply security measures accordingly.**

 If you make use of the prometheus integration the ansible control machine will also store all your prometheus scrape credentials under `~/.tor/prometheus/`.
 Rotating these credentials is very easy though: You can simply remove that folder and run ansible-playbook again.